FIRSTdotorg/automation-sig-www/bcp-guide/standards_and_related_work.md

 **Status**: Seems to be abandoned on GitHub?

-**Used by: ?** *XXX not sure, does someone know if it is even used internally in XSOAR?
-XXX*

 **Description:**

-Palo Alto was involved in CACAO, but what happened then?

-*\<XXX insert description.
-What is it?
-How to use it?
-Which tools use it?
-Who will be using it?
-XXX \>*
+The original language which seems to have at least influenced XSOAR.
+But we are not sure if it is still maintained or even used by XSOAR.

 BPMN
 ----